 Extremely hot temperatures in your garage can be much worse on your freezer.

-Hopefully this makes sense.
+This makes sense.

-The hotter the temperature outside, the more your freezer has to work to keep it below 0 degrees.
+The hotter the temperature outside, the more your garage freezer has to work to keep it below 0 degrees.
 As the compressor works harder, the cost of running the appliance increases.

 With this extra workload, you may find yourself replacing parts earlier than you’d expect.

-Often, this happens in the summer, when you need your freezer the most.
+Often, this happens in the summer, when you need your garage freezer the most.
 A failure here can lead to hundreds of dollars in spoiled food.

 Freezers and refrigerators have seen a massive improvement in energy efficiency in the last few decades.